flightphp/docs/content/en/awesome-plugins/awesome_plugins.md

 Flight is incredibly extensible.
 There are a number of plugins that can be used to add functionality to your Flight application.
 Some are officially supported by the Flight Team and others are micro/lite libraries to help you get started.

+## Authentication/Authorization

+Authentication and Authorization are crucial for any application that requires controls to be in place for who can access what.

+- [flightphp/permissions](/awesome-plugins/permissions) - Official Flight Permissions library.
+This library is a simple way to add user and application level permissions to your application.

 ## Caching

 Caching is a great way to speed up your application.
 There are a number of caching libraries that can be used with Flight.